tarun-svs88/VS-Code-Linux-Markdown/Course/Week2.md

 **2. Compatible with EDA Tools at Every Stage**

 - Modern EDA tools (like Synopsys, Cadence, Mentor) are built to handle hierarchical design flows.
-- They allow you to design, simulate, synthesize, and layout block by block before integrating.
+- They allow you to design, simulate, synthesize, and layout block by block before integrating. like transisotr level gate level .
 - Hierarchical flow ensures smooth transition from RTL → Gate → Layout.

 Example: A verified ALU block at RTL can be synthesized independently, then integrated with registers and control logic at system level.